 Our Father created our first parents in the state of original justice.
-The original sin led to Fall of Adam.
+The original sin led to the Fall of Adam.
 But our Father’s mercy Deut 4:31 never changes Mal 3:6.
 As one consequence of the Fall, our Father told Adam that a son of “the virgin” would come to help him and his descendants Gen 3:15.
 Then he drove our first parents out of paradise Gen 3:23–24.
 Isaiah’s prophecy of Mary used the word ha’almah, “the virgin” Is 7:14, to connect “the virgin” with both his promise of redemption Gen 3:15 and its fulfillment Lk 23:43.

-The Son of God, our goel, “Canceled the bond which stood against us with its legal demands; this he set aside, nailing it to the cross,” Col 2:14 so that we could enter the promised kingdom of heaven where we will see our Abba our Father, Yeshua our shepherd, Ruakh our guide, Mary our Mother, and all the communion of saints, our brothers and sisters Mt 12:50.
+The Son of God, our goel, “Canceled the bond which stood against us with its legal demands; this he set aside, nailing it to the cross,” Col 2:14 so that we could enter the promised kingdom of heaven where we will see our Adonai our Father, Yeshua our shepherd, Ruakh our guide, Mary our Mother, and all the communion of saints, our brothers and sisters Mt 12:50.